-The AMPR report, required as part of the process outlined in clause 8.8.3 of the NER, allows the Panel to communicate the findings of its review, including its observations and commentary on the reliability, security and safety performance of the power system.
+The AEMC requests the Panel to prepare a written report, to communicate the findings of its review, including its observations and commentary on the reliability, security and safety performance of the power system.

 The report also provides an opportunity for the Panel to consolidate key information related to the performance of the power system in a single publication for the purpose of informing stakeholders.
 Among other things, this may assist governments, policy makers and market institutions to monitor the performance of the power system, and to identify the likely need for improvements to the various measures available for delivering reliability, security and safety.